nodogsplash/nodogsplash/docs/source/howitworks.rst

 How nodogsplash (NDS) works
 ###########################

-A wireless router running OpenWrt has two or more interfaces; NDS manages one of them.
+A wireless router, typically running OpenWrt or some other Linux distribution, has two or more interfaces; NDS manages one of them.
 This will typically be br-lan, the bridge to both the wireless and wired LAN; or could be for example wlan0 if you wanted NDS to work just on the wireless interface.